2Toucans-com/2Toucans-Playground/README.md

 ## Rules

-1. Don't merge your own branch.
+1. Don't merge your branch to this repository's main branch
 2. Don't push from your local main branch directly into the remote remain branch

+**Instead:** please clone or fork this repo.
+Instructions on how to do this can be found below

 ## Running this Project Locally